P-Sood/CMPT_340/README.md

 # Topic: Diagnosing lung diseases using respiratory sounds

 ## Project Summary
 Using machine learning (ML) to automatically classify respiratory sounds (RS)is not a new application.
-However, the bottleneck to developments in this fieldresults from the lack of publicly-available databases containing RS, both healthyand unhealthy, and expert classification of these sounds.
-To address this issue,the  International  Conference  on  Biomedical  and  Health  Informatics  (ICBHI)has publicly published a large dataset in 2017 containing 920 respiratory soundrecorded from 126 subjects as part of a Kaggle challenge.
+However, the bottleneck to developments in this field results from the lack of publicly-available databases containing RS, both healthyand unhealthy, and expert classification of these sounds.
+To address this issue,the  International  Conference  on  Biomedical  and  Health  Informatics  (ICBHI) has publicly published a large dataset in 2017 containing 920 respiratory soundrecorded from 126 subjects as part of a Kaggle challenge.

-We will be using thisdataset by applying ML classifiers to features extracted from this dataset.
-The classification of RS using ML can lead to a quick and improved diagno-sis of respiratory conditions, sometimes providing a better and more consistentclassification than a manual diagnosis by experts.
+We will be using this dataset by applying ML classifiers to features extracted from this dataset.
+The classification of RS using ML can lead to a quick and improved diagnosis of respiratory conditions, sometimes providing a better and more consistentclassification than a manual diagnosis by experts.
 It can also lead to discoveriesof new and improved methods to diagnose conditions.

 ## Enivironment used
 * Python - version 3.0 or higher